 A 9½" X 2" inch Deep Dish Pyrex Pie pan has a volume of 7 cups.
 You can see how the ingredients for a 9"-inch pan would not be enough to fill up a deep dish pie pan.

-It is not necessary to oil and/or flour a pie pan for quiche.
+It is not necessary to oil and/or flour a pie pan when making basic quiche.

 The trickiest part of serving quiche is cutting it so the crust doesn't fall apart.
-This is done by using an extremely sharp knife and by refrigerating the quiche first (or let it cool down a little.)
+This is done by using an extremely sharp knife and by allowing the quiche to cool slightly.

-For best slicing results, after the quiche is done, let it sit out for about 15-minutes then refrigerate it for about 20-minutes.
-It slices better when it's cold-and you'll have to reheat it in the microwave.
+For best slicing results, after the quiche is done, let it sit at room temperature for about 15-minutes.

 Place the tip of the knife into the center and, using only the tip, drag it toward you.
 Clean the knife, and repeat (making a triangle slice.)

-Slide the tip of the knife under the side of the crust and shimmy the knife under the slice.
-Lift it up, put it on a plate and microwave for about 30-seconds.
+Slide the tip of the knife under the side of the crust and shimmy the knife under the slice and serve

-An egg dish will last safely up to three days in the fridge when properly covered.
-To reheat, either place on low in the microwave or, cover with foil and bake on 300ºF for about 15-minutes.
+An egg dish will last safely up to three days in the refrigerator when properly covered with aluminum foil or plastic wrap.
+If you have just a few pieces leftover, place them in an airtight container.
+To reheat, either place on low in the microwave or, cover with foil and bake in the oven at 300ºF degrees for about 15-minutes.

-- 4 ounces Swiss cheese , or Gruyere - shredded
+- 4 ounces cheese , shredded (See Recipe Notes)

 - ½ teaspoon salt